danielmiranda22/my-portfolio/public/content/Experiences.md

   - SQL [gray]
 - List Bullets:
   - Collaborated in the development of various commercial backend services for ticketing, access control and clocking.
   - Collaborated on the development of a platform for attendance, access management, and HR management.
-(Currently maintaining and working on new features)~
+(Currently maintaining and working on new features)
   - Contributed to the analysis and subsequent design of UI interfaces and solutions.
-  - Develop several mobile applications using old Xamarin and the new .NET MAUI (currrently maintaining).
+  - Develop several mobile applications using old Xamarin and the new .NET MAUI framework (currrently maintaining).
   - Provided assistance and collaboration in the maintenance of legacy applications.